faisalalisayyed/alphaturtle/README.md

 ## Limitations

-- The code works fine for all capatial alphabets and numericals ,but not for special characters except dot and hipan
+- The code works fine for all capital alphabets and numbers, but not for special characters except dot and hipan

 ## License